 Although most people have no idea what philosophers have to say about morality that doesn’t deter them from discussing philosophical ramifications of morality.
-In particular many people want to argue the following:
+In particular many people want to argue for one of the following:

 - Objective morality requires God.